SobolGaming/Trivianator/json_files/README.md

             1 == "show correct answer after each question" 2 == "show correct answers at end of quiz" 3 == "never show answers"
-        "Save": (Optional) Boolean (true or false) - should answers be saved upon quiz completetion; defaults to "True" "SingleAttempt": (Optional) Boolean (true or false) - is each user given only one attempt to take the quiz; defaults to "False"
+        "Save": (Optional) Boolean (true or false) - should answers be saved upon quiz completion; defaults to "True" "SingleAttempt": (Optional) Boolean (true or false) - is each user given only one attempt to take the quiz; defaults to "False"
         "Draft": (Optional) Boolean (true or false) - is the quiz still in development, if "True" will not appear to non-admin users; defaults to "False"
         "Questions": [  next we have an array of Questions associated with the quiz, each non-optional field must be provided for each question